Pros and Cons of Living in Bangkok

 What do expats in Bangkok appreciate most about the local culture?

 "Expats in Bangkok appreciate the city's vibrant culture, which is a mix of traditional Thai and modern influences.
 They enjoy the city's rich history, which is evident in its many temples, monuments, and other landmarks.
 They also appreciate the friendly and welcoming nature of the locals, who are always willing to help out visitors.
 Additionally, expats enjoy the city's delicious cuisine, which is a mix of Thai, Chinese, and other Asian flavors.
-Finally, expats appreciate the city's vibrant nightlife, which offers a variety of bars, clubs, and other entertainment venues," remarked one in Bangkok.
+Finally, expats appreciate the city's vibrant nightlife, which offers a variety of bars, clubs, and other entertainment venues," said one expat in Bangkok.

 What do expats find most challenging?